Ignition Grant Round 3 (June 2014)

 This will allow us to assess the utility of scientific collections for landscape genomics, and inform future sampling designs for a large-scale landscape genomics study.
 Ultimately, this will provide insights into the pathways, genes, and alleles relevant to heat tolerance in birds.

-Experimental plan: whole genome sequence (WGS) data for 48 Red-browed finches with tissue samples housed at ANWC will be generated.
+Whole genome sequence (WGS) data for 48 Red-browed finches with tissue samples housed at ANWC will be generated.
 Phenotypic data, for example body size, will also be collated.
 These 48 individuals represent a subsample of the 76 available samples; they are selected to represent a latitudinal gradient along the east coast of Australia (see Figure 1).
-Dr. Warthmann will assist with library design and preparation, also facilitating access to ANU's state-of-the art library preparation lab.
 Each individual will be sequenced to ~2x coverage.
 A previous WGS analysis of the related species Lonchura castaneothorax indicates this is sufficient to detect polymorphisms across the majority of the genome (personal communication, Katie Faust-Stryjewski).
 Individually barcoded samples will be pooled and sequenced using four lanes of an Illumina HiSeq2000 sequencing run.

 Basic population structure will be investigated using software such as STRUCTURE .
 An initial landscape genomic analysis will also be performed to determine the data's potential and identify future sampling requirements.
 To this end, climate data will be sourced from the Bureau of Meteorology; to account for the fact that samples are collected in different years, historical data matching the year of collection will be used where appropriate.
 Relationships between individual alleles and environmental variables will then be investigated through statistical analysis, e.g. by multiple logistic regression as implemented in SAM ).